munificent/craftinginterpreters/book/chunks-of-bytecode.md

 overhead of emulating a virtual machine.
 But back then, computers were in their Cambrian explosion and new architectures appeared every day.
 Keeping up with the latest chips was worth more than squeezing the maximum performance from each one.
-That's why the "p" in "p-code" doesn't stand for "Pascal", but "portable".
+That's why the "p" in p-code doesn't stand for "Pascal", but "portable".

 [p-code]: https://en.wikipedia.org/wiki/P-code_machine